-After my first two time-travel based books, there was a long gap in both time and style before I set out to write like a grown-up and craft something a bit more intellectual.
+There was a long gap in both time and style before I set out to write a sci-fi novel like a grown-up and craft something a bit more intellectual.

 In 2006 I completed “Sacred Ground“, a “soft” Sci-Fi novel / space opera about a search for truth, for many people, in many ways.
 It’s set in a distant post-Earth future, and was inspired by the Iain M Banks novels I was reading at the time.

 Since then I’ve found a preference for hard science fiction – catalysed I’m sure by my science degree.

 In 2017 I came across some old ideas, including a few chapters of what became “Imperfect Isolation“.
 It was originally intended to be a prequel to the previous time-travel pair, but my notes didn’t make sense so I took the plot in a whole new direction – and all the better for it.
 I finished this novel in autumn 2018.